Please note there are no sound files on this

 or leaving every other line blank.
 When writing over the top of ink

-outlines, you may wish to revert to using a hard pencil, so you can
+outlines, you may wish to change to using a hard pencil, so you can

 Your speed on the known passages will increase dramatically which is a